embench/embench-iot/README.md

 from various earlier projects.
 A full description and user manual is in the [`doc` directory](./doc/README.md).

+## Stable benchmark versions

+The following git tags may be used to select the version of the repository for a stable release.

+- `embench-0.5`

 ## Using the benchmarks

 The benchmarks can be used to yield a single consistent score for the